Graduate profile: Anna Sophia Hendy, Behavioural Economics Project Assistant, AstraZeneca

 I am currently studying a BSc in Psychology at the University of Aberdeen.
 I have experience working in Healthcare as a Support Worker for people with learning disabilities, and as a Healthcare Assistant (HCA) for the elderly.
 Therefore, I wanted to learn more about pharmaceuticals and this area of healthcare delivery.

-In my role I research and present the ‘as-is’ behaviours and the psychology of stakeholders.
+In my role as Behavioural Economics Project Assistant, I research and present the ‘as-is’ behaviours and the psychology of stakeholders.
 I use this information to offer theoretically grounded solutions to deliver behavioural change.